synfig/synfig-docs/source/main_concepts/keyframes.rst

    :alt: KeyframeButton_Duplicate_0.63.06.png

-Select a keyframe in the keyframe list of the `Keyframes Panel <Keyframes_Panel>`__ and place the cursor at a frame where there isn't currently any keyframe.
+Select a keyframe in the keyframe list of the |Keyframes_Panel| and place the cursor at a frame where there isn't currently any keyframe.
 Then press the ``Duplicate Keyframe`` button.
 This would have two separated effects: